Yousousen/safety-module-for-care-robot-rose/documentation/README.md

 # Documentation

 In the thesis, we used a Raspberry Pi 3 and Raspbian Buster for the safety module.
-We think that, with some minor adjustments the Raspberry Pi 4 could be used as well.
+We think that, with some minor adjustments, the Raspberry Pi 4 could be used as well.
 On a few places we note some minor adjustments that need to be made in case the safety module is installed on a Raspberry Pi 4, but we haven't tested it on a Raspberry Pi 4 fully so we are not sure what the implications